Esri/arcgis-webpack-plugin/README.md

 # Things we're working on

 1. Compatibility with [`DllPlugin`](https://webpack.js.org/plugins/dll-plugin/).
-We're trying to find how we can create a single Dll or multiple Dlls file to share across multiple applications.
+We're trying to find how we can create a single Dll or multiple Dll files to share across multiple applications.
 2. Improved bundles.
 We're going to be working towards trying to reduce the number of bundles that Webpack generates due to how we dynamically import modules at runtime.

 # Issues